 What is page speed?

 High page speed helps websites battle visitor or user bounce rates and helps identify potential causes of outages to pinpoint the root cause and resolve incidents as quickly as possible.
-Proof of why this is critical for websites and applications of all sizes and segments are the top outages of 2021 and their impact on business.
-Some of these might have impacted you as a user.
+This is critical for websites as it is hard to tap into user's browsing behaviour that changes every second.
+The tedium of waiting for a website to load would make a user bounce off, no matter how critical the requirement might be.

 Page speed is determined in two ways: